elupus/hass_nibe/README.md

   <img src="/docs/nibe_files_windows.png" alt="Windows folder" />

   - [x] Add an empty nibe configuration block to your `<config dir>/configuration.yaml`
 ```yaml
 nibe:
 ```
   - [x] Restart your Home Assistant
-    * Your system identifier is displayed as a notification after the first restart.
+    * Your system identifier is displayed in the notification error message after the first restart.

   - [x] Go to the Integrations page located in Home Assistants Configuration dashboard
   - [x] Scroll all the way down (custom components end up last in the list)